Statistical properties of the aftershocks of stock market crashes revisited: Analysis based on the 1987 crash, financial-crisis-2008 and COVID-19 pandemic: Results and Discussion

-Fig.~\ref{fig:GRCOVID} (a) and Fig.~\ref{fig:GRCOVID} (b) shows the plot of $M$ versus $\log(N)$ of S\&P 500 index and Amazon Inc., respectively during the ongoing COVID-19 pandemic.
-The best fit straight line of aftershocks gives us the value of $\alpha$ and $\beta$ for S\&P 500 are 1.3 and 15.0 and for Amazon Inc. are 1.5 and 21.0 respectively.
+Fig.~\ref{fig:GRCOVID} (a) and (b) show the plots of $\log(N)$ vs. $\log(M)$ of S\&P 500 index and Amazon Inc., respectively during the ongoing COVID-19 pandemic.
+The straight line represents the best fit and the values of $\alpha$ and $\beta$ for S\&P 500 are 1.3 and 15.0 and for Amazon Inc. are 1.5 and 21.0, respectively.
 It is observed that the absolute value of $\beta$ in Fig.~\ref{fig:GRCOVID} (a) is less than Fig.~\ref{fig:GRCOVID} (b).
-This implies that the Amazon Inc. has more aftershocks than the S\&P 500.
-It is also clear from Fig.~\ref{fig:GRCOVID}(a) and (b) that the aftershocks sequence of S\&P 500 and Amazon Inc. follow the G-R power law during this ongoing pandemic.
-We have carried the analysis for all the 45 companies and indices and we found that these indices and companies follow the G-R power law.
-Detailed analysis of all the indices and companies are given in Table ~\ref{tab:1}.
+This imply that the Amazon Inc. has higher volatility and S\&P 500 index will have a longer turbulent period.
+It is also clear from Fig.~\ref{fig:GRCOVID}(a) and (b) that the aftershock sequence of S\&P 500 and Amazon Inc. follow the GR power law during this ongoing pandemic.
+We have carried out the analysis for all the 51 companies and indices and found that these indices and companies follow the GR power law.
+Detailed analysis of all the indices and companies are given in Table~\ref{tab:1}.

-It is interesting to note that for COVID-19 pandemic, there is no cluster of points in the low magnitude region as observed in the Fig.~\ref{fig:GRFC} (a) and (b), and a gap between the highest magnitude aftershock and its next aftershock is observed in Fig.~\ref{fig:GRCOVID} (a).
+It is interesting to note that for the COVID-19 pandemic, there is no cluster of points in the low magnitude region as observed in the Fig.~\ref{fig:GRFC} (a) and (b), and a gap between the highest magnitude aftershock and its next aftershock is observed in Fig.~\ref{fig:GRCOVID} (a).
 These observations give us a strong indication that more aftershocks with low magnitude can be anticipated in the near future due to the ongoing COVID-19 pandemic.
-The gap seen in high magnitude region of Fig.~\ref{fig:GRCOVID} (a) shows the possibility of high-magnitude aftershocks in the near future.
+The gap seen in high magnitude region in Fig.~\ref{fig:GRCOVID} (a) shows the possibility of high-magnitude aftershocks in the near future.

+The results show that the absolute $\beta$ is greater for the COVID-19 pandemic than the financial-crisis-2008.
+This implies that the stock market was highly volatile during the COVID-19 pandemic but its recovery was also swift.
+Whereas, the financial-crisis-2008 had a much severe impact on the stock market in terms of duration of its impact which lasted for few years.
+The difference in $\beta$ value indicates that the effect of the COVID-19 pandemic will not last longer than the financial-crisis-2008.